 Case and point, Fatamorgana.
 This is quality gelato made with the freshest ingredients.
 However, the consistency wasn’t as smooth as other gelato I’ve had.
 I attribute this to their use of natural ingredients and you can really tell this isn’t an average gelato shop.
 They serve all the classic flavors as well as ones like avocado, lime and white wine.
 I had the prince’s kiss (chocolaty hazelnut) and tiramisu.
 The tiramisu was rich and custardy, but ever so slightly gritty.

 People complain about the portions, but this isn’t an episode of Diners, Drive-Ins and Dives.
 It’s a labor-intensive, designer-flavored gelato.
 It’s fresh and not made with thickeners or additives.
 I also appreciate their effort to clearly state allergens on each flavor’s label.
-If you’re a duck burger with truffle butter kinda person, this is your spot.

 Multiple locations.
 Piazza degli Zingari, 5

 Gelateria del Teatro is in the same upper echelon of high-quality, truly homemade gelato.
 They have artisan flavors and a few old classics.
 You’re not going to find their gelato piled high in the display window with nuts, chocolate swirls etc…. and this a good thing.
 You will see their fresh ingredients though and you can even watch the chefs in action through the side window.

 Maybe it’s the DQ dip lover in me, but I absolutely love how Frigidarium dips the cone/cup in chocolate.
 I come here just about every time I visit Rome.